NMMLS adopts reData platform; CRMLS, NAVICA, OR Realtors add tools

 "By supporting passkeys, streamlined access, and authentication for both Realtors and consumers, we're helping NAVICA customers strengthen security and improve the experience across the full MLS ecosystem," Luna added.

-California Regional MLS (CRMLS) is now providing its members with access to the mobile MLS app Tuesday.
+California Regional MLS (CRMLS) members recently gained access to two new tools: the mobile app Tuesday, and the rental management platform RentEdge.

-Tuesday Co-founder and CEO Coleton Boyer predicted that the app will become "the first thing CRMLS agents reach for in the morning."
+Tuesday Co-founder and CEO Coleton Boyer predicted that the app will become "the first thing CRMLS agents reach for in the morning," allowing them to "scroll their personal hot sheet, share listings with clients, and stay ahead of the market and their competition, without the friction of legacy MLS tools."

 Editor's note: AI was used in the initial drafting of this content, which was then thoroughly reviewed, fact-checked and revised by a Real Estate News editor.